ZaitsevY/BrotherLink/GUIDE.md

 Put a magnet from the package contents (or any other one) onto the arm of the knitting machine carriage and fix it with scotch tape.
-Fix the device on top of the machine (you may use the provided piece of double sided tape to fix it) so, that the arm with the magnet will pass the reed switch at a distance of 3..5 mm.
+Position the device on top of the machine (you may use the provided piece of double sided tape to fix it) so, that the arm with the magnet will pass the reed switch at a distance of 3..5 mm.
 There's a led which will flash when the reed switch detects the magnet pass.
 Now you're ready for interactive mode.